vithushankuhan/UofTDataBC-kickstarter-analysis/README.md

 # kickstarter-analysis
-An Analysis of Kickstarter Campaigns.
+Analysis of Kickstarter Campaigns for Louis's Play *Fever*
 ---
+Louise, an up and coming play writer has is looking to run a campaign to help fund her play *Fever*.

-The aim of this analysis is to uncover trends from various kickstarter campaigns run arouond the world to help Louise with her own campaign to help fund her play *Fever*.
-She estimates a budget of $10,000 for her play.
-Data from over 4,000 campaigns were filtered to get a better understanding of campaigns run for other plays, and multiple analyses was conducted to uncover insight on the campaigns.
+The purpose of this analysis is to uncover trends from various kickstarter campaigns run around the world to help Louise.
+She estimates a budget of $10,000 for her play, and we worked with Louise to help her determine an effective campaign strategy.
+Data from over 4,000 campaigns was collected and filtered, and multiple analyses were conducted to uncover insight on the campaigns.